tpb1908/AndroidProjectsClient/README.md

 * Drag and drop to rearrange columns in a project

-### Upcoming features
+### Upcoming features (In order of ease of implementation)

+* Sharing
 * Link handling
 * Creating/Editing labels for a repository
+* Moving of columns between projects
+* Moving of cards between projects
 * Backup and restore
 * Cache of changes
 * Offline storage
-* Moving of columns between projects
-* Moving of cards between projects
+* Notification service for new cards, issues etc

 ### Setup